-Some companies may assume that external threats are the most important problem that they need to protect against when it comes to cyber security.
-However, Mcaffee found that 43 percent of data breaches were caused by internal actors.
-Of those, 21 percent came from unintentional actions by employees.
+Some companies may assume that external threats are the most important problem that they need to protect against when it comes to cybersecurity.
+However, 60 percent of data breaches are caused by internal actors.
+In fact, insider cybersecurity threats have grown by 47 percent since 2018.

 Why Employees Become Cyber Criminal Targets

 Employees may not have the knowledge of common types of attacks used by cyber criminals.
 They could look out for the obvious ones, like malicious software attachments, but completely miss more subtle ways that cyber criminals use to break into a network.

 The tech-savviness of employees varies between departments and individuals, since this skill set may not be expected for people outside of the IT team.
 Advanced persistent threats, which are sophisticated cyberattacks, will target employees that are in key positions or who represent particularly vulnerable areas of the organization.

 The methods used by cyber criminals vary based on their intended goals, whether they’re specifically targeting your company, their hacking experience, their funding levels, and whether they’re simply opportunistic.

 Phishing: Phishing uses email and other direct communication channels to try to trick an employee into clicking on a malware attachment contained in the message or going to a fraudulent link.
 The link takes the employee to a page that might look like a legitimate workplace resource, but it actually is set up to steal account information or other sensitive data.

 Email spoofing is sometimes used alongside phishing methods.
 It spoofs the sender’s address so it looks like it came from someone in the organization or one of the external partners of the company.